Bassoon

 Double Bass

-Master's Level: two movements from any Bach cello suite; two movements from the standard solo literature, demonstrating the range and diversity of the applicant's abilities; three standard orchestral excerpts.
-At least one solo work should be memorized
+- Two movements from the standard solo literature, demonstrating the range and diversity of the applicant's abilities

 Doctoral Level: One full recital demonstrating the range and diversity of the applicant's abilities and repertoire.
 An unaccompanied work of Bach should be included as well as one virtuosic concert piece.
 A portion of the program should be memorized.